 To Table of Contents To Main Index of Images

 In this section, I hope to answer some of the questions you may have regarding the technical aspects of my photography.
-You can find additional information on my techniques, etc., under "Notes" that accompany certain images.
-The images with notes are indicated by the asterisk (*) in the Index by Numbers list; at the bottom of each of these image pages, there is a link to the notes.
+You can find additional information on my techniques, etc., by clicking on the button titled "THE STORY BEHIND THIS IMAGE" that can be found below many images; those images are indicated by an asterisk (*) in the Index by Numbers list.

 Viewing Images On a Computer Monitor

-A computer monitor doesn't do justice to the rich detail of photographic prints of my images.
+The small reproductions of my images that appear on this website only hint at the rich, fine detail seen in photographic prints.
 The illustration below attempts to give you a better idea of the actual image quality by enlarging a small area (this is Image #9612, Spider Rock/Canyon de Chelly, Arizona); in particular, note the amount of detail and the richness of color in the background:

 The reproductions on this website represent the printed images as accurately as possible, but they're not the same as prints.
-In addition to the matter of detail (mentioned above), colors on many monitors tend to be more intense, more brilliant, and less "natural" than the prints, or simply inaccurate.
-Prints have a different kind of luminosity, because they reflect light, whereas computer monitors emit light.
-I suggest you view the images under soft ambient light and adjust your monitor, if necessary, so the images look as natural as possible.
+In addition to the matter of fine detail, no two monitors show colors, brightness and contrast quite the same.
+Also, prints have a different kind of luminosity, because they reflect light, whereas computer monitors emit light.
+I suggest you view the images under soft ambient light and adjust your monitor, if necessary, so the images look as "natural" as possible.

 Equipment

-I would like to keep this section very brief, because the equipment I use evolves continuously and I do not wish to give the impression that one's creativity is defined or necessarily limited by the specific equipment they use.
-Having said that, the view camera I have used for many years is a Wista SP, with a variety of Schneider and Nikon lenses; the digital camera and lenses I use are Nikon.
-I always use a tripod and a cable release to eliminate vibration, as well as a bubble level attached to the hot shoe, to ensure that horizons are level.
-Beyond that, there are many books, magazines and online tutorials to guide you in selecting equipment that best meets your needs.
-Keep in mind that the care and precision with which you use your equipment directly influence the quality of the final results.
+I'll keep this section brief, because the equipment I use evolves continuously and I do not wish to give the impression that one's creativity is defined or necessarily limited by the specific equipment they use.
+Having said that, the view camera I used for many years prior to 2005 was a Wista SP, with a variety of Schneider and Nikon lenses; the digital camera and most of the lenses I have used since then are Nikon, although I am not endorsing these brands; it's just that people wonder, and these manufacturers' products serve my needs very well.
+I always use a sturdy tripod and a cable release to eliminate vibration.
+Beyond that, there are many books, magazines and online tutorials to guide you in selecting equipment that best meets your particular needs and budget.
+Keep in mind that, whatever equipment you use, your familiarity with the fundamental principles of photography and the care, precision and creativity with which you use your equipment directly influence the quality of the final results.
+In the words of Alfred Eisenstaedt, "The important thing is not the camera but the eye."

 Digital Manipulation

-With my natural landscapes, I believe a certain trust must be established with the viewer, based on the traditional values of fine-art photography.
-What this implies is that certain kinds of manipulation are to be expected, such as dodging; burning; adjustment of color, contrast and density; spotting (to remove tiny imperfections); and cropping (to fine-tune the relationships among visual elements and the edges of the image).
-While I digitally manipulate all of my images, I do so within the range of adjustments that is considered appropriate to fine-art photography, yet I am able to make those adjustments in ways that are much more precise than was possible before digital tools became available.
+With my "natural landscape" photographs, I believe a certain trust must be established with the viewer, based on the traditional values of fine-art photography.
+What this implies is that certain kinds of manipulation are to be expected, such as dodging; burning; adjustment of color, contrast and density; spotting (to remove tiny imperfections); and cropping (to fine-tune the relationships between the visual elements and the edges of the image).
+While I digitally manipulate all of my images, I do so within the range of adjustments that is considered appropriate for fine-art photography, yet I am able to make those adjustments in ways that are much more precise than was possible before digital tools became available.
 It is most important, however, to point out that the content of each image and the relationships among visual elements remain true to what was actually in front of the camera at the moment I captured the image.

 Filters